grap/openupgrade_wiki_backup/[WIP]-Infrastructure-for-a-new-Odoo-release.md

 * Set openupgrade_framework to uninstallable in `openupgrade_framework/__manifest__.py`.
 * Remove the old version's analysis and migration scripts with `git rm openupgrade_scripts/scripts/* -rf`
 * Execute the technical migration of `upgrade_analysis` from https://github.com/OCA/server-tools.
-* Test the module migration to
+* Test the module migration

 # TODO

 * Describe how to create the coverage page (e.g. docsource/modules150-160) and add it to docsource/status.rst.
+* Create and push the test database to Github for use in the 'test' workflow job.
+* Does the documentation job or Github pages settings need to be reconfigured?